-The Monthly Energy Payment is equal to the sum of the Monthly VOM, the Monthly Scheduling Charges, the Monthly Pass-Through Charge, and the Guaranteed Roundtrip Efficiency Credit.
+The Monthly Energy Payment is equal to the sum of the Monthly VOM, the Monthly Pass-Through Charge, and the Guaranteed Roundtrip Efficiency Credit.

 Monthly VOM

 The Monthly variable operations & maintenance (“Monthly VOM”) payment is equal to $XXX/MWh multiplied by the Monthly Delivered Energy in MWh.